 Conference provides a fantastic opportunity for Accord reps to meet new people from across the union - including those working for different employers - and discuss the issues facing you and our members at work.
 It's an opportunity to make your voice count, and to ensure that the union tackles the issues that matter most to you.

-Don't just take our word for it though... find out what our reps had to say about Conference 2022.
+Don't just take our word for it though... find out what our reps had to say about Conference 2024.

 Not an Accord rep?
 Take a look at becoming one for your workplace.

-More on what our reps said Highlights from conference 2022
+More on what our reps said Highlights from conference 2024

-Highlights from conference 2022
+Highlights from conference 2024

-Over the two day event in Manchester, delegates...
+Over the two-day event in Glasgow, delegates...

 What happens after conference?